Updated on: Jul 15, 2023

 This part of the ceremony can either be a formal or informal part of your ceremony.
 Your guests can seat themselves or they can process in with musical accompaniment.
 Either way, this section of the wedding will not take up much time.
 If you prefer a formal procession of the guests, add in about 3-5 minutes, depending on the number of guests you have.
 Otherwise, your guests will be seated by the time your ceremony will begin, and you do not have to account for the time.

-The parents of the bride and wedding party will process down the aisle, with the bride following behind them.
+The parents of the bride and wedding party will process down the aisle with flowers, with the bride following behind them.
 Oftentimes, there is musical accompaniment during the processional.
 Many choose classic and romantic processional songs, but others choose to walk down the aisle to songs that may have more meaning in their relationship instead of the classic songs.
 This component of the wedding should last around 5 minutes, depending on how large the bridal party is.

 There is usually a welcome offered to the guests by the officiant of the wedding.
 If it is a religious wedding, then the priest may say a prayer to begin the ceremony.
 This part of the wedding should not last longer than a few minutes.

 In religious ceremonies, readings from religious texts are often read, such as texts from the Bible or the Torah.
-However, if it is a secular wedding, then the couple may choose to use other readings like poems by their favorite authors that either are significant in their relationship or convey the meaning of love.
+However, if it is a secular wedding, then the couple may choose to use other readings like poems by their favorite authors that either is significant in their relationship or convey the meaning of love.
 The readings are not required for secular weddings, however.
 This portion of the ceremony may last around 5-10 minutes, depending on the length of the reading.

 In many religious weddings, Catholic weddings, for example, couples are not allowed to write their own vows for the wedding.
 With the standard vows in a religious wedding, the couple has no control over the time, so the vows should last around 10 minutes.
-However, with a secular ceremony, the couple is able to write their own vows.
+However, with a secular ceremony, the couple can write their own vows.
 The time may vary, as a couple can quite literally say, “I love you” to each other for their vows or write a 10-page essay.
 However, the vows should last a few minutes.

 6. Pronouncement and Ring Exchange